bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ## Abstractions
 Abstractions are forms of indirections that allow to formulate code on more abstract levels.
-This avoids code duplication at the costs of a small runtime overhead.
+Code duplication is avoided at the costs of a minimal runtime overhead.

 Operations, behaviours and notations, have their origins in the idea of an ADT